-- Prioritisation will be decided based on the information received and parents will be informed if the application meets this criterion before the end of December.
-See note 2 for how to apply. - c) Up to 4 children of staff, who have been in post for at least two years, or to staff recently appointed to a post for which there is a demonstrable skill shortage.
-See note 3 for further details and how to apply. - If demand exceeds places at this point, the decision of who will be offered the place will be made by using a computerised random number generator programme (see note 4). - d) Children whose siblings live at the same address, who currently attend the Academy, and who will still be attending the Academy on the date of admission (see note 5 for a definition of sibling). - e) Up to 24 children who are currently on roll at Dixons Manningham or Dixons Marchbank Academy in Year 6 (see note 6). - f) All other children based on proximity to the Academy using straight line measurement from the Academy to the home address (see note 7).
+Prioritisation will be decided based on the information received and parents will be informed if the application meets this criterion before the end of December.
+See note 2 for how to apply.

+c) Up to 4 children of staff, who have been in post for at least two years, or to staff recently appointed to a post for which there is a demonstrable skill shortage.
+A skill shortage for teachers is a subject / area with a recognised national shortage, and for associate staff a post which has been unstaffed over a prolonged period resulting in multiple advertisements.
+See note 3 for further details and how to apply.

+If demand exceeds places at this point, the decision of who will be offered the place will be made by using a computerised random number generator programme (see note 4).

+- d) Children whose siblings live at the same address, who currently attend the Academy, and who will still be attending the Academy on the date of admission (see note 5 for a definition of sibling). - e) Up to 24 children who are currently on roll at Dixons Manningham or Dixons Marchbank Academy in Year 6 (see note 6). - f) All other children based on proximity to the Academy using straight line measurement from the home address (see note 7).
 Straight line measurement is taken from the Ordnance Survey reference point for the home address to the main entrance of the Academy.

-If demand exceeds places at points d) or e), places will be decided based upon the distance (proximity) of the home address (see note 7) to the Academy, with those who live closest receiving priority for the place/s.
+If demand exceeds places at points b), d), e) or f), places will be decided based upon the distance (proximity) of the home address (see note 7) to the Academy, with those who live closest receiving priority for the place / s.
 If there are two or more children from equidistant addresses but only one place remains, the decision of who will be offered the place will be made by using a computerised random number generator programme (see note 4).

-Where twins or triplets or siblings (brothers or sisters) are applying for the same year group and only one place is available, the remaining sibling/s will also be offered a place/s above the admission number.
+Where twins or triplets or siblings (brothers or sisters) are applying for the same year group and only one place is available, the remaining sibling / s will also be offered a place / s above the admission number.